-Mangers use procedures to reduce problems in the work flow to ensure that people are not making the same mistakes.
+Managers use procedures to reduce problems in the workflow to ensure that people are not making the same mistakes.
 As a manager. if you are not using procedures, then is consistency important to you?

 Mangers that use quality management procedures are using them to ensure there are no interruptions in the work flow, That preventive maintenance is occurring regularly to ensure there are no machine breakdowns, that suppliers are selected and managed to ensure there are no supplier delays, and other managers are also using procedures to mistake-proof work to ensure that “other” people are not making mistakes.